The Longevity Den

 Stamatis Moraitis came to America after World War II, as so many Greeks did — chasing work, staying for a life.
 He settled in Florida, married an American woman, had three children, bought a house.
 He worked as a war veteran's counsellor and later ran a small business.
 By 1976, he was 66 years old and had built a decent American life.

-Then came the diagnosis.
-Lung cancer, confirmed by nine different doctors.
-Six months, maybe nine.
-He could pursue aggressive treatment in America, they told him — but the prognosis was poor regardless.
 Stamatis made a different calculation.
 If he was going to die, he wanted to die in Ikaria, where he was born.
 He and his wife moved back to live with his elderly parents.
 He stopped working.
 He started sleeping late, because what was the urgency?
 He let old friends come by.
 He began tending an old vineyard his father had left overgrown.
 He drank wine with neighbours.
 He sat in the village square.
 He went to the Orthodox church on Sundays.

 He ate the food of the island — legumes slow-cooked in olive oil, wild greens foraged from the hills, goat's milk, honey from local hives, fish from the Aegean.
 He napped in the afternoon.
+And then he didn't die.

 Months passed.
 A year.
 Then several years.
 His cancer — whatever had been happening in his body in America — seemed to have retreated.
 He felt stronger.
 He expanded the vineyard.
 By the 1990s, he had outlived every one of the nine doctors who had diagnosed him.
-When journalist Dan Buettner tracked him down in 2012 for the New York Times, Moraitis was 97 or 98 years old (he was uncertain of his exact age, which is itself very Ikarian), still growing his own vegetables and making his own wine.
+When journalist Dan Buettner tracked him down in 2012 for the New York Times, Moraitis was 97 or 98 years old, still growing his own vegetables and making his own wine.
+He died in 2013, at around 100 years old.

 The story is extraordinary — and it has to be held carefully.
 We cannot know for certain whether the original diagnosis was accurate, or whether what happened to Stamatis was biological or psychological or simply a function of living differently.
-Medicine does not deal well in singular cases.
+But the story matters not because it proves anything on its own.
+It matters because it is so consistent with what the data shows about Ikaria as a whole.

-Ikaria, Aegean Sea Photo: Unsplash
+Ikaria, Aegean Sea — village life above the sea · Photo: Unsplash

 What Makes Ikaria Different